Easter Island

-Experts disagree on when the island's Polynesian inhabitants first reached the island.
-While many in the research community cited evidence that they arrived around the year 800, a 2007 study found compelling evidence that they arrived closer to 1200.
+Experts differ on when the island's Polynesian inhabitants first reached the island.
+While many researchers cited evidence that they arrived around the year 800, a 2007 study provided compelling evidence suggesting their arrival was closer to 1200.
 The inhabitants created a thriving and industrious culture, as evidenced by the island's numerous enormous stone moai and other artifacts.
-But land clearing for cultivation and the introduction of the Polynesian rat led to gradual deforestation.
+Land clearing for cultivation and the introduction of the Polynesian rat led to gradual deforestation.
 By the time of European arrival in 1722, the island's population was estimated to be 2,000 to 3,000.
 European diseases, Peruvian slave raiding expeditions in the 1860s, and emigration to other islands such as Tahiti further depleted the population, reducing it to a low of 111 native inhabitants in 1877.

 Chile annexed Easter Island in 1888.
 In 1966, the Rapa Nui were granted Chilean citizenship.
-In 2007 the island gained the constitutional status of "special territory" (territorio especial).
+In 2007, the island gained the constitutional status of "special territory" (territorio especial).
 Administratively, it belongs to the Valparaíso Region, constituting a single commune (Isla de Pascua) of the Province of Isla de Pascua.
-The 2017 Chilean census registered 7,750 people on the island, of whom 3,512 (45%) considered themselves Rapa Nui.
+The 2017 Chilean census registered 7,750 people on the island, of which 3,512 (45%) identified as Rapa Nui.

-Easter Island is one of the world's remotest inhabited islands.
+Easter Island is one of the world's most remote inhabited islands.
 The nearest inhabited land (around 50 residents in 2013) is Pitcairn Island, 2075 km away; the nearest town with a population over 500 is Rikitea, on the island of Mangareva, 2606 km away; the nearest continental point lies in central Chile, 3512 km away.